 - The tools used.
-If your compliance team uses spreadsheets and other ad-hoc tools such as Outlook, G-Drive, or Dropbox, to do compliance work, the process will be quite slow and painful.
+If your compliance team uses spreadsheets and other ad-hoc tools like Outlook, G-Drive, or Dropbox to do compliance work, the process will be quite slow and painful.
 Why?
-Because compliance work requires meticulous documentation, information gathering and a lot of collaboration between people in multiple business units.
+Because compliance work requires meticulous documentation, information gathering, and a lot of collaboration between people in multiple business units.
 Spreadsheets simply aren’t built for the requirements of modern compliance work.

-However, by using a purpose-built, well-designed compliance operations platform, a compliance team can work done in 50 to 70 percent less time, holding all other factors constant.
+However, using a purpose-built, well-designed compliance operations platform, a compliance team can work in 50 to 70 percent less time, holding all other factors constant.

 See how DigiCert used Hyperproof to manage multiple IT compliance frameworks much more efficiently